Oliver Schroer: Recording career

 In 2007, Schroer was diagnosed with leukemia, which proved to be untreatable.
 A tribute concert for Schroer was held on February 28 & 19, 2008 at Hugh's Room in Toronto.
-It was MCed by CBC's Stuart McLean and Shelagh Rogers and featured the likes of James Kklaghan, Jessie Cook, Gernet Rogers, and among many others, his Twisted String Project, seventeen youth, aged 9 through 18, led by two of Oliver's proteges, Chelsea Sleep and Emilyn Stam, who traveled from British Columbia to take part in the concerts.
+It was MCed by CBC's Stuart McLean and Shelagh Rogers and featured the likes of James Keelaghan, Jessie Cook, Garnet Rogers, and among many others, his Twisted String Project, seventeen youth, aged 9 through 18, led by two of Oliver's proteges, Chelsea Sleep and Emilyn Stam, who traveled from British Columbia to take part in the concerts.
 The entire trip was funded through public donations of money and airmiles.
 The fundraising effort was broadcast on CBC radio, and unbeknownst by Oliver who was confined in the hospital, the group's visit remained a secret to Schroer until just days before the concert.
 CBC Radio 2 recorded the concert, which aired on Canada Live on April 7, 2008.

 Schroer's last concert was performed on June 5, 2008.
 In a letter to his fans on April 30, when he first announced his intention to do this concert, he called it "Oliver's Last Concert on his Tour of this Planet".
 He asked that his sold-out audience clap, not cry, and apologized for not being his normal glad-handing self; the risk of infection from personal contact would have been much too great.
 A subsequent review in The Globe and Mail called Schroer "an investigative fiddler".
 Schroer was guested at the concert by long-time friends, musical collaborators and students; David Woodhead, Ansgar Schroer, Jaron Freeman-Fox, Emilyn Stam and Chelsea Sleep.
 Schroer died just shy of one month later.

 During his final stages of his illness, Schroer said of his compositions, "I used to write a lot of jigs, reels and waltzes – as a matter of fact I still do.
 But over the years new kinds of melodies emerged – more rarefied, harder to pin down.
 There were prayers, incantations, whimsies, melismas, mysteriosos, heisenbergs, fractal reels, forest blues, blessings....
 They are not so much entertainment tunes, but music that expresses other important things about my relationship to life.
 This music is, dare I say, more spiritual."